Territorial disputes of India

 There are several disputed territories of India.
-A territorial dispute is a disagreement over the possession or control of land between two or more states or over the possession or control of land by a new state and occupying power after it has conquered the land from a former state no longer currently recognized by the new state.
+A territorial dispute is a disagreement over the possession or control of land between two or more sovereign states or over the possession or control of land by a new state and occupying power after it has conquered the land from a former state no longer currently recognized by the new state.

 India faces territorial issues with some of its neighbours – the People's Republic of China, Pakistan and Nepal.
-It also has border dispute with the Republic of China on Taiwan.
+The dispute with China also involves the Republic of China based in Taiwan.
 India has resolved its un-demarcated border with Bhutan, which included multiple irregularities.
 India also resolved its border disputes with Bangladesh and Sri Lanka.